BSc (Hons) Computer Games Technology

 • Pocket Sized Hands

-Your skills and knowledge will be sought after in the games industry and beyond.
-You’ll graduate work-ready and able to thrive on the kind of challenges the games sector throws up.
+Your expertise and knowledge will be sought after in the games industry and beyond.

 Undergraduate Open Days